Maurício Garcez

-Maurício Garcez de Jesus (born 16 March 1997) is a Brazilian professional footballer who plays as a winger for Paysandu, on loan from Avaí.
+Maurício Garcez de Jesus (born 16 March 1997) is a Brazilian professional footballer who plays as a winger for Chapecoense.

 Career

 Early career

 Born in Chapadinha, Maranhão, Garcez began his career with hometown side Chapadinha FC in the 2018 Campeonato Maranhense Second Division.
 He moved to Maranhão on loan shortly after, and helped the side to win the Copa Federação Maranhense de Futebol.

 After playing in the 2019 Campeonato Maranhense for MAC, Garcez moved to Ferroviário also on loan, where he failed to make an appearance.
 He later joined Juventude Samas also in a temporary deal, winning another Copa FMF title.

 Garcez played the 2020 Campeonato Baiano while on loan at Doce Mel, scoring five goals in just eight matches.

 Brusque

 On 18 August 2020, Garcez joined Série C side Brusque.
 On 6 October, he renewed his contract with the club until 2024, and finished the year as a starter as the club achieved promotion to the Série B.